60 Simple Bucket List Ideas that are Cheap (or Completely Free!)

 After a nice hot shower, when steam covers the bathroom mirror, leave you partner a little love note on the fogged mirror to brighten up his or her day.

 28. ✦ Finish a Crossword Puzzle

-Select a challenging crossword to attempt and don’t cheat!
-No dictionaries or assistance allowed!
-If you don’t want too much of a challenge buy the New York Times Light & Easy crossword puzzle book.
+Select a challenging crossword to attempt, and don’t cheat—no dictionaries or assistance allowed!
+If you want something a little more simple then buy the New York Times Light & Easy crossword puzzle book.